Quebec (album): Soundtrack appearances and covers

 The song "It's Gonna Be a Long Night" is featured in the video games Tony Hawk's Underground 2 and ATV Offroad Fury 3, as downloadable content in the Rock Band franchise, and in the TV show The Shield.

 The song "If You Could Save Yourself (You'd Save Us All)" was featured in episode 7 of The Morning Show.

 "Tried and True" and "Transdermal Celebration" appeared in the second season of Superman & Lois with the former being featured in the sixth episode of the same name.

-Indie pop band Water from Your Eyes covered "If You Could Save Yourself (You'd Save Us All)" in 2024 for mental health awareness.
+Devin Townsend covered "Transdermal Celebration" for his album Transcendence in 2016.

-Heavy metal musician Devin Townsend covered "Transdermal Celebration" for his album Transcendence in 2016.
+Water from Your Eyes covered "If You Could Save Yourself (You'd Save Us All)" in 2024.